 - Johan Ugander, Stanford University

-This event will be streamed live on the National Academy of Sciences’ website.
-There is no requirement to RSVP.
+The full event was streamed live on the National Academy of Sciences’ website.